GenericMappingTools/gmt/trunk/doc/rst/source/supplements/mgd77/mgd77convert.rst

 mgd77convert
 **************

+.. only:: not man

     mgd77convert - Convert MGD77 data to other file formats

 Synopsis
 --------